 This is a well-themed bar that you will need to make reservations for.
 Definitely make plans to visit this watering hole because this is the best theming of the land.

 Do you want to make sure that you reserve your seat at Oga’s?
 Enter the information below for a downloadable checklist for making reservations at this popular Disney Cantina.

 They serve non-alcoholic drinks as well as those tainted with spirits.
 I do not know how on earth they came up with these concoctions that have been deemed suitable for human consumption, but there are quite a few that are very unique.
 There is one that comes with a warning if you are from earth.
 We got that Fuzzy Tauntaun drink and it definitely made our earthling mouths numb!
-This drink was a hefty $16, compared to the non-alcohol Jabba Juice that was only $6.50.
+[I heard that they were no longer offering this one due to the outrageous price of one of the flower ingredients though] This drink was a hefty $16, compared to the non-alcohol Jabba Juice that was only $6.50.

 There is a medium-size helping of little chips and dip called Batuu Bites if you need something to go with your drink.
 The chip dish was also not ordinary and was $8.

 The entertainment is fit for the establishment.
 The servers are attentive and there is an occasional outbreak of celebratory song.
 We were lucky enough to obtain a booth since the sitting room is only 10% available and the remainder is standing room at high tables and the bar.

 I highly recommend getting reservations to experience Oga’s Cantina.
 I was not able to get a reservation for 3 people together during our travel dates, but over a period of 4 weeks prior to our vacation and with lots of help from Disney cast members, I managed to get 3 single-person reservations spaced 15 minutes apart.